dwesterwick/SPTQuestingBots/README.md

 You're no longer the only PMC running around placing markers and collecting quest items.
 The bots have transcended and are coming for you...

-**This is a work-in-progress!
-Many features are still in development.
-Please report bugs in the QuestingBots thread in Discord.**

 **---------- Mod Compatibility ----------**

 **REQUIRES:**